22940dev/port-jarvis/content/notes/no-homo-still-raps-motto/index.md

 ---
-title: "\"No Homo!\" — Still Rap's Motto in 2012?"
+title: '"No Homo!" — Still Rap''s Motto in 2012?'
 date: 2013-11-22 11:58:20-0400
-description: "This essay was written for Professor David Valdes-Greenwood's \"Love & Sexuality\" class at Tufts University in April 2012."
+description: 'This essay was written for Professor David Valdes-Greenwood''s "Love & Sexuality" class at Tufts University in April 2012.'
 tags:
   - Essay
   - Homosexuality